syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-The method will return an index of the first data row in the SfDataGrid and it includes the stacked header row (if present) when determining the data row starting index.
+The method will return an index of the first data row in the SfDataGrid and it includes the stacked header row, if present, when determining the data row starting index.
 By default, the method returns 1 if the SfDataGrid does not have any other rows such as such as the `AddNewRow`, `FilterRow`, and `UnBoundRow`.

 ## ResolveToScrollColumnIndex(int gridColumnIndex)